Cluster Exploration using Informative Manifold Projections: Methodology

-IMAPCE has a limitation that derives from the optimisation of kurtosis.
-More specifically, minimisation of kurtosis was found to produce cluster artifacts for datasets whose size was very close to their dimensionality ~\cite{kpp-optimization}.
-As a result, the same holds for IMAPCE and preprocessing (e.g. PCA or SVD) is essential for such datasets.

-\subsection{Iterative Visual Exploration}
+\subsection{Iterative visual exploration}

-In the case of a subset-based prior, we are \textit{a priori} aware that a subset of samples of some high-dimensional data are similar to each other (e.g. they share the same class) and we wish to explore the cluster structure of the remaining data points.
-To achieve this, we calculate and optimise the kurtosis term over the remaining (subset of unexplored) samples which are defined as $\{\mathbf{z}_i\}_{i=1}^{(n-m)} = \{\mathbf{x}_i\}_{i=1}^n \backslash \{\mathbf{y}_i\}_{i=1}^m$.
+In the case of a subset-based prior, we are \textit{a priori} aware that a subset of samples of some high-dimensional data are similar to each other (e.g., they share the same class) and we wish to explore the cluster structure of the remaining data points.
+To achieve this, we optimize Eq. \eqref{eq:objfun}, where the kurtosis term is calculated over the remaining (subset of unexplored) samples, defined as $\{\mathbf{z}_i\}_{i=1}^{(n-m)} = \{\mathbf{x}_i\}_{i=1}^n \backslash \{\mathbf{y}_i\}_{i=1}^m$.
 As a result, the obtained projections provide meaningful data separation of the unexplored samples and reveal their cluster structure.

 To extract the structure of the unexplored samples \textbf{Z}, we perform the clustering of their embeddings.
 While the obtained clusters unveil some previously unknown structure, some of them are not as informative as others.
-We argue that the cluster which is the most separated from the rest, is the most informative and refer to it as the \textit{most distinct}.
-We extract this cluster because it is expected to have the greatest probability of consisting of very similar points.
-Subsequently, we dynamically update our prior data \textbf{Y} to include the points of this cluster, while also removing them from the unexplored subset \textbf{Z}.
-Optimisation of Eq.
-(2) takes then place to compute new 2D embeddings that exhibit data separation of the updated unexplored data where cluster extraction can again be performed.
+We argue that the cluster which is the most separated from the rest (noted as \textit{most distinct}), is the most informative as it is expected to have the greatest probability of consisting of very similar points.
+The distinctness of a cluster and its separability are two connected notions stemming from the definition of kurtosis and is naturally encouraged by the optimization.
+While other cluster characteristics such as shape or density could also be considered, we empirically observed that such characteristics are less reliable across different types of data and features, as opposed to separability.

+After finding the most distinct cluster, we dynamically update our prior data \textbf{Y} to include the points of this cluster, while also removing them from the unexplored subset \textbf{Z}.
+Optimization of Eq.~\eqref{eq:objfun} takes then place to compute new 2D embeddings that exhibit data separation of the updated unexplored data where cluster extraction can again be performed.
 This process continues iteratively until no more data remain unexplored and can efficiently provide gradual exploration of the unknown underlying structure of high-dimensional data.